w3c/wai-intro-wcag/content/new-in-22.md

 ### [draft idea] 2.4.12 Focus Not Obscured (Enhanced) (AAA)

-Briefly:
+In brief:
-* When items have focus, they are fully visible.
+* <strong>What: </strong>When items have focus, they are fully visible.
-* Why: Some people cannnot use a mouse and rely on seeing what has keyboard focus.
+* <strong>Why: </strong>Some people cannot use a mouse and rely on seeing what has keyboard focus.

 <p><em>(Persona, problem, and works well same as 2.4.12 above.)</em></p>
 <p class="sclabel">WCAG:</p>